 Step outside your lodgings near upper Davie Street and you will find yourself in Davie Village, the world-renowned hub for Vancouver’s LGBT Community, offering a great selection of pubs, nightclubs, shops and services.
 Also home to an eclectic mix of affordable eateries, a culinary excursion in Davie Village will take you to the four corners of the globe within its three and half block stroll.

 Lower Davie Street and Denman Street converge on the edge of spectacular English Bay and Stanley Park.
 Grab a spot on one of the sunny patios overlooking the bay, relax under Canada’s largest outdoor stretch of palm trees, walk the Seawall, rent a bike, or spend hours exploring the vast array of restaurants and unique retail outlets.

 As Denman Street meets Lower Robson Street, you will find yourself in yet another fascinating world to explore.
 Delicatessens, bakeries, pizzerias, noodle shops and a wide range of Asian-inspired eateries are just some of the delightful offerings just steps from the front doors of popular area hotels.

-Large scale world-class annual events in the West End include the Vancouver Pride Parade and Festival, celebrating 35 years in 2013, as well as the Honda Celebration of Light international fireworks competition.
+Large scale world-class annual events in the West End include the Vancouver Pride Parade and Festival, celebrating 38 years in 2016, as well as the spectacular Honda Celebration of Light international fireworks competition.
 The longest running offshore international fireworks competition in the world, now in its 26th year, will feature Australia, the Netherlands and USA Disney on separate nights, with the final night, July 30, taking place Pride weekend.

 To find out more about this intriguing part of Vancouver’s colourful mosaic, be sure to visit the West End Business Improvement Association web site: www.westendbia.com